amitjoy/aspecio/README.md

 ## Building from Source

-Run `./gradlew clean build` in the project root directory
+Run `./gradlew clean build` in the project root directory.

 # Credits